Govt. Clarifies new Airport Tax media reports.

 The Civil Aviation Authority of Sri Lanka (CAASL) has issued a clarification on the newly Gazetted embarkation levy for persons leaving from selected International airports or seaports of Sri Lanka, stating that it had been included in the airfare previously.

 The Chairman of the CAASL said that the current government has not imposed new embarkation levies.

-The CAASL Chairman’s calcification comes after the government issued a new Gazette notification outlining new embarkation levies for persons leaving Sri Lanka from selected international airports or seaports countrywide.
+The CAASL chairman’s calcification coms after the government issued a new gazette notification outlining new embarkation levies persons leaving Sri Lanka from selected International airports or seaports countrywide.

-The Gazette was issued by President Ranil Wickremesinghe, in his capacity as the Minister of Finance, with effect from 12th January 2023.
+The gazette was issued by president Ranil Wikcremesinghe, in his capacity as the minister of finance, with effect from 12th January 2023.

-However, the embarkation levy for persons leaving the Mattala Airport in Hambantota is free for a period of two years from the date of commencement of operations by an international airline.
+However, the embarkation levy for persons leaving the Mattala Airport in Hambantota is free for a period of two years from the date from commencement of operations by an International airline.